 If you want to work with animals, a vet assistant position typically requires less training time than what’s required of roles like veterinary technologist and technician or veterinarian.

 Veterinarian school typically takes 4 years to complete after a 4-year undergraduate degree, while a 4-year bachelor’s degree is typically required for veterinary technologists.
 Veterinary technicians typically need a 2-year associate degree.
-The Veterinary Assistant program can be completed in as few as 9 months.1 2
+Through the Veterinary Assistant program, you can earn vet assistant certification in as few as 9 months.1 2

 Since a vet assistant position is an entry-level role in animal care, it’s a role that enables professionals to determine whether they want to further their education and career in the field.